 Each year is a new adventure for your child at Holy Name of Jesus School.
-Students develop skills in reading, writing, mathematics, social studies, science and Catholic faith.
-Music and art, physical education and nutrition, library, Spanish, STEM and technology are also part of our students' education.
+As a Catholic school, faith is at the heart of all that we do and all that we teach.
+Students develop skills in reading, writing, mathematics, social studies, and science.
+Music and art, physical education and nutrition, library, Spanish, STEM, and technology are also part of our students' education.
 An education at Holy Name of Jesus School is about far more than just academics.
 It also encourages students to apply these skills to understand the world around them and make it a better place.
 See below how your child will learn and grow throughout the school year at each grade level.

 Kindergarteners are introduced to our world in fun and diverse ways.
 Students develop knowledge of or skills in areas including: